mircealungu/mircea/thoughtstream.md

 Oct 2

 Skiprope is more difficult than I thought.
-It feels like core training if I skip a bit longer.
+It starts to feel like core training if I skip long.